cs194-126/lab1/README.md

 ![Switch circuit](/docs/switch.png?raw=true)

-You can omit the resistor because the chip has built-in configurable pull-ups on all IOs (so just wire up the switch between IO and ground).
+You can omit the resistor because the chip has built-in configurable pull-ups on all IOs (so just wire up the switch between IO and ground):

 ![Switch circuit](/docs/switch-nores.png?raw=true)